Is Biden overlooking Bureau of Prisons as reform target?

 Even before the coronavirus, federal prisons were plagued by violence, suicide, escapes, understaffing and health concerns.
 The pandemic made things worse.
 And now these facilities are set to absorb even more prisoners from private institutions that are no longer in business with the government.

-Advocates say that while the president has talked a good game, his actions tell a different story, particularly because the Justice Department has refused to reverse a legal opinion requiring inmates released during the pandemic to return to prison.
+Advocates say that while the Democratic president has talked a good game, his actions tell a different story, particularly because the Justice Department has refused to reverse a legal opinion requiring inmates released during the pandemic to return to prison.

 “There isn’t an appetite in the administration to act,” said Inimai Chettiar of the Justice Action Network.